Aesthetics is a branch of philosophy that explores the nature of art, beauty, and taste, with the creation and appreciation of beauty.

 A hierarchy of four classifications of formal languages, ranging from simple regular expressions to very flexible (but computationally difficult) grammars.

 An algorithm used to encrypt a piece of plain text.

 Text which has been encrypted.

-Compiler translates an entire program written in a high level language to machine code.
+A compiler translates an entire program written in a high level language to machine code.
 This machine code can then be used to run the program.

 How long it takes to solve a problem.
 A problem has an inherent complexity (minimum time needed to solve it); any algorithm to solve the problem will have a higher complexity (take at least that long).

 Making a file smaller by removing redundant information (typically using standards like

 Either the technologies used to create images in computers, or the images themselves.